bigandy/gatsby-blog/content/blog/reading-half-marathon-failiure.md

 title: 'Reading Half-Marathon Failiure'
 date: 2013-03-18 11:38:56
 draft: false
-description: 'This year I didn’t run the Reading Half-Marathon.
-I’d signed up for it on the 30th of August last year and I totally was committed to doing it, right until the beginning of February when I changed jobs.'
+description: "This year I didn’t run the Reading Half-Marathon.
+I’d signed up for it on the 30th of August last year and I totally was committed to doing it, right until the beginning of February when I changed jobs."
 tags: [Running]
 ---